Grumpy-Kat/3DBuildingGame/README.md

-# 3DBuildingGame
+# 3D Buildin gGame
-Simple 3D building feature in Unity 5, with ability to place, move, color, and delete objects
+Simple 3D building feature in Unity, with ability to place, move, color, and delete objects.

 ---